Pardon (ceremony): Significance

 The dispersal of the pilgrims until meeting at the appointed place, like the procession, symbolises the desire to obtain intercession from the celebrated saint by offering the effort of the journey as an act of faith.
-This reflects the Christian view that the human condition on this earth is a journey towards the Kingdom of heaven or the new promised land.
-Following this logic, the pilgrims are invited to confess their sins to their priests before taking part in the mass, which is often followed by solemn vespers.
+This reflects the Christian view that the human condition on Earth is a journey towards the Kingdom of heaven or the new Promised Land.
+Following this logic, the pilgrims are invited to confess their sins to their priests before taking part in the mass, which often precedes solemn vespers.
 Once they are granted absolution, the groups engage in communal festivities to express the joy of Christian redemption.
 This can take the form of a village fair or even resemble a funfair.

 Principal pardons

 There are five major pardons: Saint Yves at Tréguier, known as the pardon of the poor; Our Lady of Rumengol, known as the pardon of the singers; Saint-Jean-du-Doigt, near Morlaix, called the pardon of fire; Saint Ronan, or the pardon of the mountain; and Sainte Anne de la Palud, or the pardon of the sea.
 Very large pilgrimages are made to some pardons, including those of St. Jean-du-Doigt and Sainte-Anne-d'Auray in Morbihan.
 The Locronan pardon of Saint Ronan involves a troménie (a 12 km-long procession).
 The former occurs on 24 June, and that of Ste Anne d'Auray on 24 July, the anniversary of the finding of the miraculous statue of Saint Anne by the peasant Yves Nicolazic.
 The latter is regarded as the most famous pilgrimage in all Brittany, and attracts pilgrims from Tréguier, Léonnais, Cornouaille, and especially from Morbihan.

-Some pardons are held during notable religious festivals, such as the Feast of the Assumption on August 15.
+Some pardons are held during notable religious festivals, like the Feast of the Assumption on August 15.
 The pardons dedicated to the Virgin Mary are usually followed by those dedicated to Mary's mother Saint Anne, patron saint of Brittany.
 However, the majority honour local saints because of their patronage role to protect specific categories of people or activities.
 Thus there are pardons dedicated to Saint Gildas at the beginning of June in Trégor, to Saint Guirec, patron of girls about to marry, and to the patron saints of individual parishes.

 The pardon of Saint Yves in Tréguier honours, though him, the legal profession, of which he is patron.
 Its influence is now international, since thousands of pilgrims, official or anonymous, from all the countries of the world, meet at his tomb in the parish of his birthplace, in fraternities of lawyers, judges and other legal professionals.